sy-harabi/sy-harabi.github.io/_posts/2025-02-19-Quad-Movement-Basics.md

 ### Challenges to Improve Quad Movement

+Now that you've mastered the basics of quad movement, it's time to tackle some more advanced challenges.
+Try these out and feel free to reach out if you encounter any issues or want to share your solutions!
+You can ping me (Harabi) on the official Screeps Discord.

 - Path caching to avoid redundant calculations.
 - More efficient methods for packing creeps into formation.
 - Avoiding collisions with enemy creeps.